devopslecturer/awmsc2022/README.md

     The Scrum Master role rotates each week, the schedule is available on the on the process section The Product Owner role rotates each week, the schedule is available on the on the process section Jira will be used for task management and planning.
-    Each member of the team will work <<? story points>> per week, unless they are on vacation.
+    Each member of the team will work one or two per week, unless they are on vacation.

 ## Branching Strategy
 Master Branch